sevvandi/netseer_paper/paper/paper.md

 # Implementation

-`Netseer` aims to be both computationally efficient and have low training data requirements.
+The `Netseer` package aims to be both computationally efficient and have low training data requirements.
-This is achieved via exploiting standard time series modelling in conjunction with an adapted form of FBA. a method used in biochemistry for reconstructing metabolic networks from partial information [@whatIsFlux].
+This is achieved via exploiting time series modelling in conjunction with an adapted form of Flux Balance Analysis [@Orth_2010].
+A comprehensive description of the prediction algorithm is given in [@Kandan_2026].

-Netseer predicts the graph structure in two steps.
+In brief, _Netseer_ predicts the graph structure in two steps.
 In the first step,
 standard time series methods are used to model and predict the evolution of vertex degrees (TODO: add brief explanation of what is a vertex degree).
 The degree predictions include the degrees of new, unseen vertices.
 In the second step,
 the predicted degrees, which correspond to edges, are allocated to the vertices using FBA.
-A thorough explanation of the modelling and prediction approach is given in [@predictingGraphStruc].
-(TODO: update ref).

 # Usage